arnavg115/quizbase/README.md

 # quizbase

-A new way to learn
+A new open source cross platform application to make learning better.

 ### Apps and Packages